andersmurphy/andersmurphy-blog/resources/posts/2019-12-07-ruby-functional-programming.md

 => [3, 5, 7, 9]
 ```

-If we want to compose left to right we can write our own `pipe` function.
+If we want to compose left to right we can write our own `pipe` function:

 ```Ruby
 pipe = -> *fns {fns.reverse.reduce {|f, g| -> x {f.(g.(x))}}}